 Well, it sure was scandalous.
 We tend to skip over the description of these people with whom Jesus broke bread and shared a cup, but his actions were scandalous.
 (I'm hoping my deliberate use of communion language is making you twinge just a little bit - if it does, take that feeling and multiply it a thousand or a million times, and you'll begin to get a hint of how the Pharisees and the scribes were feeling.)
 We're pretty domesticated when it comes to talking about tax collectors.
 Oh, our pulse may race a bit, especially at this time of year, but nothing like in Jesus' country, and time.
 The tax collectors there were viewed pretty much the way Nazi collaborators were in France during World War II, or the civil servants working for the Americans in Iraq today.
 They were pretty much despised for making big money off the backs of their countrymen while hiding behind and using the protection of the occupying forces.
 The sinners were not people who had said, "oh darn!" on the Sabbath - they were criminals convicted of essentially civil crimes and who had been kicked out of public worship.
-In other words, they were not eligible for legitimate jobs and had to scratch out a living however they could - their status was pretty close to today's dumpster divers.
+In other words, they were not eligible for most if not all legitimate jobs and had to scratch out a living however they could - their status was pretty close to today's dumpster divers.

 So, here's this man proclaimed by hundreds or even thousands as a special kind of prophet, clearly evidencing the power of God at work in him through his incredible acts of healing, sitting down at table to break bread and drink wine with the least-desirable, least-wanted, least-acceptable people in town.
 Scandalous!
-Outrageous!
 How dare he?!
 Any good, righteous, religious person ought to be shocked at such behaviour!
 And they were.

 Unfortunately, they still are.
 The good, righteous, religious today are still shocked at such behaviour.
 Not everywhere, thank God, and not here, thank God.
 But all too often today the same accusations of eating with sinners rises too quickly upon the lips of the super-clean and the hyper-pure.
 Individual congregations, even entire denominations are being torn in two by controversies fueled by the same emotions experienced by the Pharisees and scribes, if not by the exact same words.
 Even if the words may be slightly different, the fears, the insulations, the defense mechanisms, the rejections are the same.
-And if you think I'm exaggerating, just imagine what would happen if I were to invite some of my fellow Presbyters over to the Pumpjack for a beer and introduce them to some of my friends there.
-I'll bet you would be able to hear the screeching about eating and drinking with sinners all the way out to the center of the bible belt in the Valley!
+And if you think I'm exaggerating, you might accompany me should I invite some of my colleagues (never mind their parishioners) for a beer and to introduce them to some of my friends over at the Pumpjack Pub.
+(For those of you who are not familiar with the Pumpjack, it is a fairly hard-core leather gay bar.)
+You would be able to hear the screeching about eating (and drinking) with sinners all the way out to the center of the bible belt in the Valley!
 It is so sad!
-Sometimes I feel like doing it just to shake them out of their carefully-constructed, well-insulated and detached-from-reality religious world, to realize that these people are also God's people, and need to hear that as much as anyone else.
+Sometimes I think I would like to do it just to shake them out of their carefully-constructed, well-insulated religious world, to realize that these people are also God's people, and need to hear that as much as anyone else.